netfoundry/minimal-mistakes/docs/_pages/v2/reference.md

 ### Endpoint and Edge Router Enrollment Status

-Endpoints and Edge Routers have an attribute `jwt` which value is the one-time enrollment token prior to enrollment, and `null` after enrollment has succeeded.
+Endpoints and edge routers have an attribute `jwt` which value is the one-time enrollment token prior to enrollment, and `null` after enrollment has succeeded.